JackSzwergold/Writing/memories/Smiling, Laughing, Screaming and Crying.md

 Anyway, enough about the milleau and onto the meat of this piece!

-It was 1976, I was barely 8 years old and one day when I was playing with one of the other oddball kids in the class — who happened to be a black kid — she freaked out.
+It was 1976, I was barely 8 years old and one day when I was playing with one of the other oddball kids in the class — who happened to be a black kid — my teacher freaked out.

 When I say “oddball,” I mean the school was predominantly filled with white, middle-class, secular Jewish kids from Trump Village and not “freaks” like me: A white, secular Jewish kid who came from a poor immigrant family living in a tenement in Brighton Beach.
 Or a black kid who was poor and lived in Coney Island like the kid I was playing with.
 Heck, I don’t even know if she was freaking out because I was a white kid playing with a black kid or because we wouldn’t just sit down and be quiet, but she freaked out.